Conduct a Free Washington Warrant Search (Resource)

 Find out if you or someone else has a warrant out for their arrest in Washington, free of charge.

-Perform a free Washington warrant search using this clear and streamlined resource to guide you.
+Perform a free Washington warrant search using this clear and streamlined resource.

 Various courts and law enforcement agencies issue warrants — sometimes weeks or months after an incident — so it’s important to be aware if you, a family member, or a friend have active arrest warrants in Washington.